 New England’s football team, the New England Patriots, is in a suburb of Boston at Foxboro.
 Held every spring, the Boston Marathon is the world’s oldest annual marathon.

-Fenway Park, built in 1912m is a must visit bucket list item in the USA whether or not you are a baseball fan.
+Built in 1912, Fenway Park is a must visit bucket list item in the USA whether or not you are a baseball fan.
 The Hall at Patriot Place is a museum for the New England Patriots.
 Home to both the basketball and hockey teams, two floors of the TD Garden also hold the Sports Museum of New England.
 Naismith Memorial Basketball Hall of Fame in Springfield pays homage to the sport’s history and greats in the USA.

 Want to join in the sporting fun as well as watch it?
 Massachusetts has so many options on land and sea – cycling, kayaking and skiing in winter to name a few.
 If you consider bowling a sport, the little known variant candlepin bowling was invented in Massachusetts.